ISCCTU/isc-pub-quiz/README.md

 * Simple: A basic question-answer pair.
 * Choice: A question with a list of answers - a), b), etc. The wrong answers will be shuffled and the correct one will be placed at a random spot among them.
 * Musical: A question where the player must identify the music played
+* Sort: The order will be shuffled and players must find the correct order.
+It's possible to include additional info in the answer.
 ```yaml
 type: simple
 text: Question text that will be shown.